Make this gluten-free zucchini muffins recipe when you’re overwhelmed with too much zucchini in your garden.

 These are super moist thanks to all the grated zucchini.
-Plus, the cinnamon and spices make these muffins oh so delicious!
+Plus, the cinnamon and spices make these muffins oh so delicious.
+You’d never know they’re gluten-free!

 First, preheat your oven.
 Super important!